wagga40/Zircolite/README.md

 [![python](https://img.shields.io/badge/python-3.8-blue)](https://www.python.org/)
 ![version](https://img.shields.io/badge/Architecture-64bit-red)

-**Zircolite is a standalone tool written in Python 3.
+> **Zircolite is a standalone tool written in Python 3.
 It allows to use SIGMA rules on : MS Windows EVTX (EVTX, XML and JSONL format), Auditd logs, Sysmon for Linux and EVTXtract logs**

 - **Zircolite** can be used directly on the investigated endpoint or in your forensic/detection lab
-- **Zircolite** is relatively fast and can parse large datasets in just seconds (check [benchmarks](docs/Internals.md#benchmarks))
+- **Zircolite** is relatively fast and can parse large datasets in just seconds
 - **Zircolite** is based on a Sigma backend (SQLite) and do not use internal sigma to "something" conversion
 - **Zircolite** can export results to multiple format with using Jinja [templates](templates) : JSON, CSV, JSONL, Splunk, Elastic, Zinc, Timesketch...